TheHive-Project/CortexDocs/admin/quick-start.md

 analyzer.path = ['/opt/Cortex-Analyzers/analyzers']
 ```

-As there is no migration tool for analyzers configuration, as OrgAdmin, you need to anable and configure every analyzer in the UI.
+As there is no migration tool for analyzers configuration, as OrgAdmin, you need to enable and configure every analyzer in the UI.

 ![Enable and configure analyzers](../images/configure_analyzers.png)

-there is no migration tool and